Off Market property

-Despite the growth of the prime property market in many international destinations and the number of available properties, the rate of “off-market” transactions being made is increasing.
-According to luxury buyer’s agent Home Hunts, the demand for off-market properties – that is, properties that are not listed with any estate agents or on any property websites – has been rising for several years, particularly in certain areas such as London, Paris, New York, Monaco and the French Riviera.
+Despite the growth of the prime property market in many international destinations and the number of available properties, the rate of off market property transactions being made is increasing.
+According to luxury buyer’s agent Home Hunts, the demand for off-market properties – that is, properties that are not listed with any estate agents or on any property websites – has been rising for several years, particularly in certain areas such as London, Paris, Monaco and the French Riviera.

-“When a client is looking for something very special, a waterfront estate perhaps, a château near Paris or a Mayfair townhouse, the market is very small, even if the budget is extensive,” says Tim.
+“When a client is looking for something very special, a waterfront estate perhaps, a château near Paris or a large estate in Provence, the market is very small, even if the budget is extensive,” says Tim.
 “Without doubt, some of the most prestigious properties we currently have available for sale have never been seen on the internet or advertised in any newspapers or magazines.”

-In an age where sharing property details on Facebook, Twitter, Google+, Tumblr and Instagram is at an all-time peak, complete privacy and discretion surrounding the sale and purchase of a property is considered to be the ultimate luxury.
+In an age where sharing property details on Facebook, Twitter and Instagram is at an all-time peak, complete privacy and discretion surrounding the sale and purchase of a property is considered to be the ultimate luxury.

 “Many owners prefer not to have their property advertised and many like the thought of buying something very exclusive that has not been seen by many buyers,” says Tim.
 “Potential buyers always have go through a vetting procedure before Home Hunts can discuss any off-market homes, and, most of the time, complete discretion is required from both the buyer and the seller.”